xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/trustframeworkkeyset-uploadcertificate-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new UploadCertificatePostRequestBody {
+var requestBody = new Microsoft.Graph.Beta.TrustFramework.KeySets.Item.UploadCertificate.UploadCertificatePostRequestBody
+{
 	Key = "key-value",
 };